NorthernDemon/Lifestyle-Coach/README.md

 LifestyleCoach is designed to help fatty lazy guys, like Matteo Matteovich, to get in shape!
 Our solution is a web service oriented and opened for integration with other datasources.

-We have designed an N-tier architecture with Client layer, Process layer, Service layer, Local and External datasources.

-Application is done using Spring Framework, Hibernate, JSF, JPA, Log4J, Jackson, H2 in-memory database and embedded Tomcat.
-External datasource include Google, Facebook, Mashape and much more!
+###N-tier architecture includes
+    - Client layer
+    - Process layer
+    - Service layer
+    - Local datasource
+    - External datasources

+###Application is done using
+    - Spring Framework
+    - Hibernate
+    - JSF
+    - JPA
+    - Log4J
+    - Jackson
+    - H2 in-memory database
+    - Embedded Tomcat

+###External datasource
+    - Google Calendar
+    - Facebook
+    - Mashape
+    - and much more!

+###Features
-User can log in with his Facebook account to import personal data and post to the wall.
+    - login with Facebook account to import personal data and post to the wall.
-User can log in with his Google account to browse the calendar and create new event.
+    - login with Google account to browse the calendar and create new event.
+    - create Measure, Goal and MeasureType
+    - view Goal, Awareness info, Motivation and Workout tips

 Installation
 -------